SimonFrost-Arm/draft-frost-rats-eat-collection/draft-frost-rats-eat-collection.md

 To support the CCA use case, it is also relevant to consider current attestation technologies which are based on certificate chains (e.g. SPDM, DICE, several key attestation systems).
 Here also are multiple objects with their own integrity and an internally defined relationship.
 If attempting to move such a technology to the EAT world, the same challenges apply.

+An additional use case beyond the production of tokens from an Attester occurs when using EAT to convey Attestation Results from a Verifier.
+Attestation results may be separated into different sections depending upon what aspects of Appraisal Policy are applied by the Verifier.
+For example, the set of validated evidence claims may form one section, while claims reflecting semantic conclusions drawn by an Appraisal Policy could form another section.
+Given the role of different authorities in concluding result sections, each could have a different signer rather than all results being under a single signature from the Verifier.
+In this case, a collection can be used to collate all result sections into a single response message.

 # Token Collection

 The proposed extension for the top-level definition is to add a 'Token Collection' type.
 The contents of the type are a map of CWTs (JWTs).
 The Detached EAT Bundle top-level entry for EAT is included for completeness, and the UCCS extension can also be embraced, though the use cases for these have not been explored.
 The identification of collection members and the intra collection integrity mechanism is considered usage specific.
 A verifier will be expected to extract each of the members of the collection and check their validity both individually and as a set.
 In addition to entries which have their own integrity, it is also